Forcipule: Anatomy, systematics, and variation

-Forcipules evolved from the maxillipeds - front-legs - of centipedes' last common ancestor, believed to be somewhat Scutigeromorph-like.
-They were initially leg-like, then progressed into a more pincer or claw-like shape, as seen today, and restricted to horizontal movement.
-The forcipules of modern Scutigeromorphs are the most significantly different in shape: they are more leg-like, and cannot hold prey like they are used among other orders: they are used for envenomation only, making their use more comparable to a knife than a pincer.
+Forcipules evolved from the maxillipeds (a pair of limb appendages) of centipedes' last common ancestor, believed to be somewhat scutigeromorph-like.
+They were initially leg-like, then progressed into a more pincer or claw-like shape, as seen today, and became restricted to horizontal movement.
+The forcipules of modern Scutigeromorphs are the most significantly different in shape: they are more leg-like, and cannot hold prey in the way that they are used among other orders, but are used for envenomation only, making their use more comparable to a knife than a pincer.